jolasman/VIRUS_SIMULATION/README.md

 This "project" started with my curiosity about the covid-19 spread around the world.
 In my own country, and after everyone knows all health authorities' rules the virus is now attacking harder than never before.
 Why the virus still continues to spread: This is one of my big questions.
 So I did this simulation-like project to study the influences of people behaviours in the overall number of infected people.
 As an example, evaluating the influence of 10% of the people within an area do not wear a mask, or do not respect the social distance as we should.

-To build the simulation I used the python programming language and the Object-oriented programming paradigm.
-I did not use any python library to build the simulation environment itself.
+To build the simulation I used the python programming language and the Object-oriented programming paradigm. in the first version of it, I did not use any python library to build the simulation environment itself.
 It is just two classes to represent the Agents and the Simulation.

+# Requirements

+To run this project you should have `python>=3.8.3`, as it was developed using that version.

+# Installation

+To install the necessary libraries run the command `pip install -r requirements.txt` at the project root folder.

+# Version 1

 ## Classes